Tips for making open access books

 4. Digitization of an out-of-print work

 Very recently, Leiden University Libraries started offering a scan-on-demand service.
 Normally this service is used by researchers who wish to perform data- & text-mining on a document.
-By coincidence, a batch was just ready for digitization to that purpose.
-The book The Rise of Caring Power from 1999 could be added to this batch.
-Some costs were involved for the digitization but luckily the authors could find a budget to pay the fee of the digitization firm.
+By coincidence, a number of works were ready for digitization for that purpose and so Annemieke's book, The Rise of Caring Power, could be added to this batch.
+Some costs were necessary to pay the digitization company, but luckily the authors found some budget to pay this fee.

-A metadata record had already been registered in the Leiden Current Research Information System (LUCRIS) and once the files were received, this digitized version could easily be uploaded into the Leiden Repository Scholarly Publications.
-The book is now visible worldwide from the Leiden repository in all kinds of international networks and also, for instance, in Google Scholar.
+A metadata record had already been registered in the Leiden Current Research Information System (LUCRIS) and once the files were received, the digitized version could easily be uploaded into the Leiden Repository Scholarly Publications.
+The book is now visible worldwide from the Leiden Repository in all kinds of international networks and also, for instance, in Google Scholar.
 Moreover, the book has received a unique, persistent URL and is digitally archived at the Royal (National) Library of the Netherlands, so that it remains permanently accessible and can be easily cited.

 5. From print to dynamic, OA 'Encyclopedia 2.0'